Brian Vickers: 2009: Only Chase Appearance

 Vickers won his fifth pole of the season for the Lifelock.com 400 at Chicagoland.
 Vickers finished seventh in the race.

 Vickers won his sixth pole of the season at Michigan.
 He also won the pole for the Carfax 250.
-In the Nationwide race, he and his former teammate Kyle Busch were racing hard for the lead on the final lap; allowing the NASCAR rookie Brad Keselowski to pass both of them for the win.
-After the race, Busch confronted Vickers on pit road accusing him of rough driving.
+In the Nationwide race, he and his former teammate Kyle Busch were racing hard for the lead on the final lap, allowing the NASCAR rookie Brad Keselowski to pass both of them for the win.
+After the race, Busch confronted Vickers on pit road, accusing him of rough driving.

 The next day, Vickers won the Carfax 400 from the pole for his second career Sprint Cup victory, Red Bull's first victory, and Toyota's first victory at Michigan.
 He did so after a late race gamble of not coming in to pit during the race's final caution.
 On the final restart, Vickers was first and Jimmie Johnson was second.
-With a little over forty laps to go, Vickers stayed behind Johnson most of the time; trying to save fuel.
+With a little over forty laps to go, Vickers stayed behind Johnson most of the time, trying to save fuel.
 With just over three laps to go, Johnson ran out of fuel, while Vickers barely had enough to claim the win.
 This victory was also the first one for Red Bull Racing and the first for Red Bull's sponsorship in NASCAR.

 Two days after the win, Vickers signed a multi-year extension with Red Bull.

 After finishing seventh in the Chevy Rock and Roll 400 at Richmond, Vickers clinched a spot in the 2009 Chase for the Sprint Cup.
-He would finish twelfth in the standings; his highest points finish to date.
+He would finish twelfth in the standings, his highest points finish to date.
 His six poles in 2009 were second to Mark Martin's seven for most poles of the year.
+Vickers also had four top fives and thirteen top tens with an average finish of 17.3.